-Interest expense for YTD 2021 was \$3.1 million compared with \$2.4 million for YTD 2020.
-Interest expense related to leased facilities and equipment comprises the significant majority of interest expense; however, \$0.7 million of interest expense was incurred in YTD 2021 in connection with the Credit Facilities which were entered into at the time of our IPO and increased in connection with the acquisition of Skelton.
-We expect to continue to hold debt under the Term Facility, which does not have any repayment schedule except as a single repayment at the end of the term and will incur interest expense on the Term Facility for the duration of the term which concludes on March 1, 2025.
+Interest expense for YTD 2021 was \$4.7 million compared with \$3.6 million for YTD 2020.
+Interest expense related to leased facilities and equipment comprises the significant majority of interest expense; however, \$1.0 million of interest expense was incurred in YTD 2021 in connection with the Credit Facilities which were entered into at the time of our IPO and increased in connection with the acquisition of Skelton.
+We expect to continue to hold debt under the Term Facility, which does not have any repayment schedule except as a single repayment at the end of the term and will incur interest expense until maturity on March 1, 2025.